remoshock/remoshock/README.md

 pyshockrnd sends timed commands that can be randomized.
 For example it may send a beep followed a shock every 5 to 15 minutes.
-For a completely deterministic experiences, set min and max to the same value.
+For a completely deterministic experience, set min and max to the same value.

 Example configuration section: